umerrauf6/A-Scheduling-Algorithms-Simulator/README.md

 3. Install dependencies:
     pip install -r requirements.txt

-4. Start the development server: python src/backend.py
+5. Start the development server: python3 src/backend.py

-5. Access the API:
+6. Access the API:
-   The backend server starts at http://localhost:8000.
+   The backend server will be running at http://localhost:8000.
-  Verfiy the server is running by visiting http://localhost:8000 in a web browser, and you should see a message "{"Hello":"World"}".
+  If everything is set up correctly, you should see the following message: {"Hello": "World"}

 ## Components